-Fundamental of Engineering Mechanics: Basic Concepts.
-System of forces: Resultant Coplanar Concurrent forces, Moment of force, Principle of Transmissibility, Varignon's theorem, Moment of couples and Resultant of forces systems.
-Equilibrium of systems of forces: Equations of equilibrium of coplanar systems, Lami's theorem and conditions for equilibrium, Application in solving the problems on static equilibrium of bodies.
+System of forces: Introduction-statics, concept of force, component of forces in a plane, Resultant coplanar concurrent forces, Moment of force and its coplanar applications, Principle of Transmissibility, Varignon's theorem, Couples-Resultant of coplanar non concurrent forces.

+Equilibrium of systems of forces: Equations of equilibrium of coplanar systems and conditions for equilibrium, Application in solving the problems on static equilibrium of bodies.